CSC-431/Alpha/README.md

 It will be a student-friendly website with an elaborate UI database software, website development tools, Adobe Photoshop, and a HTML / CSS development environment that will be used to complete this project.

 This project was made possible by:

-Borui Wang:     Developer
+Borui Wang  Developer	|
-Morgan Ritter:  Developer
+Morgan Ritter	 Developer	|
-Ross Pierson:   Developer
+Ross Pierson   Developer	|
-Maya Miller:    Developer
+Maya Miller  Developer	|
-Hayeon Oh:      Team Leader, Developer
+Hayeon Oh  Team Leader, Developer	|
-Zhenyuan Wang:  Developer
+Zhenyuan Wang  Developer	|
-Dorel Last:     Developer
+Dorel Last   Developer	|